Introduction of Matthew

 When we look at Paul was led for governors and Kings and testified in front of them.

 Verses 19-20 Paul was filled with the Holy Spirit to testify in front of governors (Pontius Pilate, Felix, Festus, Herod Agrippa, etc.).
 The believer needs not to worry, what he/she should speak, it is the Holy Spirit Who will give the right words to the believer.

 Verse 22 It comes to persevere in the Christian faith.
 A man can kill the earthly body but not the soul.
 Everyone dies, but each person will be revived, or to life, or to death (Lake of fire).
-The believer who dies for Jesus, comes immediately in paradise until the second Coming of Christ, then receives an incorruptible body to go to Heaven.
+The believer who dies for Jesus, comes immediately in paradise until the first Coming of Christ (Rapture of the Church), then receives an incorruptible body to go to Heaven.
 That is better, than that the believer to disavows Jesus and goes to hell.

 Verse 23 When the believer is being persecuted, he is allowed to flee.
 Why?
 In order not to lose time (verses 11-15) to those who reject faith.
 Many cities on earth need the Gospel, where one receives the Gospel with open arms.
 Lesson: do not lose your time, flee and go to a place that is open to the Gospel.